 Annual enrolment takes place in January.
 Details are advertised in the local press and also at the local nurseries.
-Children who reach their fifth birthday between March 1st 2013 and end of February 2014 are eligible for enrolment for in the Primary 1 class beginning in August 2018.
+Children who reach their fifth birthday between 1st March 2015 and end of February 2016 are eligible for enrolment in the Primary 1 class beginning in August 2020.